 Lucky they’re not worrier Kings, or we’d never have any fun.

-When we saw Warrior Kings at ECTS there was not much of a game to be seen.
+When we saw Warrior Kings and Lords Mobile there was not much of a game to be seen.

 Sure there were loads of pretty models and nice words coming out of the developer’s mouth, but it didn’t have a definite sense of purpose.
 No definite sense of actually being a game at all.